Years ago, I was teaching ‘The Second World War’ as part of the History curriculum with my class of ten and eleven year

 “I don’t like Jews,” she said.

 I tried not to show how disturbed I was by what she’d said.
 Perhaps I’d been naïve.
 I was in a school in east London that had a very mixed demographic - kids who were white, black and Asian; kids who were traditional ‘East Enders’ as well as of African, Caribbean, South Asian and Chinese heritage; kids who were Christians, Hindus, Muslims and being the East End of London, some Jewish too.
-There was even a girl of mixed-Jewish heritage in the class who was good friends with ‘Sarah’- the girl who made the remark.
-So it came as a very rude awakening.
+There was even a girl of mixed-Jewish heritage in the class who was 'best' friends with ‘Sarah’- the girl who made the remark.
+So her comment came as a very rude awakening.

 Incidents like this will come to you too.
 Sometimes they are not only shocking, but they’re surprising as well, in the sense that - like Sarah - they’ll come from kids you’d least expect.
 They also might happen just at the moment that is most inopportune – someone drops a bombshell just at the point you are too busy to deal with it in any satisfactory way.